Traveling with $10,000 Cash

 Article III merely requires that claimants allege a personal stake in the controversy’s outcome, such as an actual or threatened injury.

 The Government may challenge whether the claimant’s interest in the defendant property is sufficient to confer standing by questioning the claimant’s factual allegations.
-But the information sought through interrogatories should be limited to determining whether the claimants have a real interest in the property.
+However, the information sought through interrogatories should be limited to determining whether the claimants have a real interest in the property.

 Read more about what you should do if you receive a notice of “final administrative action” from a Fines, Penalties & Forfeiture Officer in the CBP Field Office near the airport.
 We can help you file a claim for court action if you are dissatisfied with the petition decision.